SlabyG/MS2-Project-/README.md

 3. Code

-Navigation - bar used bootstrap ad adjusted the navigation Slideshow - used bootstrap to display the slidehow (initialy i wanted to minimise the height of the slideshow however that was cutting the picture and wasnt loking nice at at so i left it at its original size. did atempt to change it no success yet)
+Navigation - bar used bootstrap ad adjusted the navigation

+Slideshow - used bootstrap to display the slidehow (initialy i wanted to minimise the height of the slideshow however that was cutting the picture and wasnt loking nice at at so i left it at its original size. did atempt to change it no success yet)

-Dropdown - used bootstrap for dorpdown buttons on the main page under section Castles & Monasteries CSS - class="box" was taken from stock overflow and used in order to aling both the text(div) and map hence the error in the validator link from stock overflow was lost by mistake
+Dropdown - used bootstrap for dorpdown buttons on the main page under section Castles & Monasteries

+CSS - class="box" was taken from stock overflow and used in order to aling both the text(div) and map hence the error in the validator link from stock overflow was lost by mistake

-Forms - Tutor Sean from Code Institute commented the original Forms added by myself and added new ones similar as my sendEmail.js -  Tutor Sean from Code Institute commented the original codes and added his own codes.
+Forms - Tutor Sean from Code Institute commented the original Forms added by myself and added new ones similar as my

+sendEmail.js -  Tutor Sean from Code Institute commented the original codes and added his own codes.
 Original codes are commented out

 4. Acknowledge

-Eventyret_mentor from CI was very helpfull giving advise and tips through the slack channel Sean from Tutor Support CI very patient and has the skill to teach others and make them understand things like java script Anthony O' Brien very helpfull providing me with examples and explanations on slack
+Eventyret_mentor from CI was very helpfull giving advise and tips through the slack channel

+Sean from Tutor Support CI very patient and has the skill to teach others and make them understand things like java script

+Anthony O' Brien very helpfull providing me with examples and explanations on slack

+Jo from Tutor Support CI was very helpfull giving advise

+CI for use of tutor support line

+My mentor Victor for helping out with ideas and sugestions